Marketing to seniors

-  That’s what the team at Mercy Health System discovered, as they worked on a print marketing product for their senior population.
+That's what the team at Mercy Health System, a member of Trinity Health, discovered as they worked on a print marketing product for their senior population.

-The Mercy LIFE program is designed for people 55 and older who live in Philadelphia or Delaware County and qualify for Medicare and Medicaid.
+The Mercy LIFE program is designed for people 55 and older who qualify for Medicare and Medicaid.
+Mercy LIFE provides support to seniors who are in need of medical services and help with activities of daily living.
 The program is free for those who are eligible.
-The goal of the program is to help vulnerable seniors stay healthy and active—so they can continue to live independently in their own homes.
-Each person who enrolls has access to a customized program of care.
-And there are four adult day centers available, which put seniors in touch with a team of caregivers, including doctors, nurses, therapists and more.
+The goal is to help vulnerable seniors stay healthy and active—so they can continue to live independently in their own homes.
+Each person who enrolls has access to a personalized care plan.
+And there are five adult day centers available, which put seniors in touch with a team of caregivers, including doctors, nurses, therapists and more.

 Communicating core values in print

-The Mercy LIFE publication is filled with articles of interest for people who fit in this key demographic, as well as their caregivers.
+The Mercy LIFE publication, More@Mercy, is filled with articles of interest to seniors as well as to their caregivers.
 Readers who open the publication will see stories about:

 - Medication management.

-These are topics that the audience needs to understand in order to stay active and healthy at home.
-And these are the stories that help readers understand the kind of care they might receive if they enroll in the program.
+These are topics the target audience needs to understand in order to stay active and healthy at home.
+And they reflect the kind of support readers might receive if they enroll in the program.

-The printed piece also includes member profiles, which shed light on who enrolls in the program and the benefits they get from membership.
-These profiles strive to be helpful and entertaining, but they can also work as a bit of a push to encourage people to enroll.
+The printed piece also includes member profiles, which shed light on who enrolls in the program and what they get from their membership.
+These profiles aim to be entertaining, but they can also encourage people to enroll.

 Measuring the impact

-Each edition of the printed piece contains a few action items.
+Each edition of the printed piece contains action items.
 Readers are encouraged to:

 - Visit the website and check out an online calendar of events.

-- See an online sample menu of meals served at the centers.
+- See an online menu of meals served at the centers.